'Extremely painful', says woman who had monkey pox

 The first signs that something was wrong started on July 11th, when Camille noticed some bumps forming on her face.

-“That night they [lesões] they had already turned white.
+“That night they [lesões] had already turned white.
 So I knew I had something,” she said.

-Five days later, she went to a hospital and underwent a monkeypox test, which confirmed the diagnosis.
+Five days later, she sought a hospital and underwent a monkeypox test, which confirmed the diagnosis.

-The young woman also had other classic symptoms of the disease, such as fever, headache, muscle and joint pain, in addition to fatigue.
+The young woman also had other classic symptoms of the disease, such as fever, headache, muscle and joint pain, as well as fatigue.

 After a few days, the first lesions on the face began to heal, but others appeared on the rest of the body.